addr2data/webinar-01/README.rst

 |

-Let's take a look at the data flow and the last command failed.
+Let's take a look at the data flow and why the last command failed.

 .. image:: ./images/webinar_net-03.png